This listing is in alphabetical order. More speakers will be added as information is available. Please come back!

 Micheline Koube, LeaderImpact, Cameroon

-David Malick, attorney, USA
+David Malick, attorney and pastor, USA

 Josh Mcdowell, Author and speaker, USA

 As a young man, Josh McDowell considered himself an agnostic.
 He truly believed that Christianity was worthless.
 However, when challenged to intellectually examine the claims of Christianity, Josh discovered compelling, overwhelming evidence for the reliability of the Christian faith.
 After trusting in Jesus Christ as Savior and Lord, Josh’s life changed dramatically as he experienced the power of God’s love.